Paris: Several wounded in knife attack near former Charlie Hebdo office | DW | 25.09.2020

 Police say they have arrested one suspect.
 They have also set up a security cordon around the former offices of the satirical magazine after a knife attack.

-Four people were wounded, two seriously, after a knife attack near the former offices of satirical magazine Charlie Hebdo, and one arrest has been made, French police said on Friday.
+Four people were wounded, two seriously, after a knife attack near the former offices of satirical magazine Charlie Hebdo, French police said on Friday.
+Police cordoned off the area after a suspicious package was spotted.

-A Paris police official said that while authorities initially thought two attackers were involved, they now believe it was only one person, who was detained near the Bastille plaza in eastern Paris.
+A Paris police official said that while authorities initially thought two attackers were involved, they now believe it was only one person, who was later arrested near the Bastille plaza in eastern Paris.

-The wounded include two people in "absolutely urgent" condition.
-Police have also cordoned off the area including the former Charlie Hebdo offices after a suspicious package was spotted nearby.

 A blade was found at the scene, two police sources told Reuters.
 One described it as a machete, and the other called it a meat cleaver.
 Local authorities have asked people to avoid the area.